kidGodzilla/fkkk-paywalls/README.md

 ## Todos

-[ ] Currently, there's no way to remove a site from the bypass list (unless you're a developer).
+* [ ] Currently, there's no way to remove a site from the bypass list (unless you're a developer).
 I'll change that.
-[ ] If you visit the homepage of a site that uses paywalls the extension shouldn't try to "outline" it.
+* [ ] If you visit the homepage of a site that uses paywalls the extension shouldn't try to "outline" it.

 ## About

-I got sick of clicking links that result in a paywall or a nagging ad.
-Spent 20 minutes to create an extension to just stop visiting those sites altogether.

 This is a fork of https://github.com/ymolodtsov/outline with a few extra features.